munificent/craftinginterpreters/book/statements-and-state.md

 and no "declaration" concept to learn.
 Users can just start assigning stuff and the language figures it out.

-Older statically typed languages like C benefit from explicit declaration because they give the user a place to tell the compiler what type each variable has and how much storage to allocate for it.
-In a dynamically typed, garbage collected language, that isn't really necessary, so you can get away with making declarations implicit.
+Older statically-typed languages like C benefit from explicit declaration because they give the user a place to tell the compiler what type each variable has and how much storage to allocate for it.
+In a dynamically-typed, garbage-collected language, that isn't really necessary, so you can get away with making declarations implicit.
 It feels a little more "scripty", more "you know what I mean".

 But is that a good idea?
 Implicit declaration has some problems.